Capp3/n8n-research-bug/README.md

 - GitHub repository with API access
 - PostgreSQL database with pgvector extension (or use `make docker-up`)
 - Telegram bot (for ongoing collaboration)
-- Context7 MCP endpoint (optional, for content validation)
+- MCP servers for research and data retrieval (configured via Docker)

 ### Environment Setup